 By consuming bone broth, you take in a natural source of all four important electrolytes: potassium, magnesium, sodium, and calcium.

-Reason #2 to Drink Bone Broth on the Keto Diet: Bone broth is rich in collagen.
+Reason #2: Bone broth is rich in collagen.

 Because of the way bone broth is made, the collagen is released from the bones, joints, and ligaments and into the broth itself.
 When you consume bone broth, you consume a natural, bio-available form of collagen.